-I started this blog because the thought a 50-year old first-time dad’s journey into uncharted territory was too good to pass up.
+I started blogging because the thought a 50-year old first-time dad’s journey into uncharted territory was too good to pass on.
 I envisioned light-hearted posts written with a mix of sarcasm and sentiment, along with a few serious posts.

 At the time I had no idea, I would be writing two eulogy posts in three months

 I will always remember 2015 as a bittersweet year.
 Watching Cristian’s progression from fragile newborn to curious toddler is the highlight.
 Burying my father after a long illness was painful.
 Thursday night, Esther and I shed more tears, when we made the painful decision to put Chico to sleep.

 I tried writing this post when I got home Thursday night.
 After placing Cristian in his crib I sat down at the keyboard but my mind was flooded with too many memories and emotions.
 The post just didn’t want to be written.